mkaminski1988/book-notes/streaming-systems/nodes.md

                 to give a estimate of window compleition.
                 * For situations where absolute correctness is required, custom means of closing windows must be implemented.

+## Chapter 2 - The What, Where, When, and How of Data Processing

+* A *trigger* is a mechanism for declaring when output for a window should be materialized relative to some signal.
+They make it possible to observe the output of a window multiple times as it evolves.
+    * *Repeated update triggers* generate updated window panes as its contents evolve.
+These can occur on every new record at regular intervals.
+Usually used to balance latency and cost.
+These is the most common type encountered in streaming systems.
+    * *Completeness triggers* materialize a window pane only after it's believed that all the input has been received.
+These tend to be more batch-oriented.
+Completeness triggers are driven by watermarks.
+    * Per-record triggering is ideal for use cases where the output stream is directed at a table that can be polled for updates.
+These can be chatty.
+To mitigate chattiness, you can implement a processing-time delay.
+    * The *aligned delay* approach is more predictable, but results in bursty workloads that require greater provisioning.
+    * The *unaligned delay* approach spreads the load more evenly across time, but with less predictable latency.
+    * Triggers are OK for eventual consistency.
+They are problematic with varying levels of skew.
+It makes it more difficult to determinate if output is accurate at any given point.
+* A *watermark* is a notion of input completeness with respect to event times.
+A watermark with value `X` means that all input data with times less than `X` have been observed.They are the way the system measured progress and completeness relative to event time.
+    * *Perfect watermarks* are based on perfect knowledge of input data.
+In this case, late data is impossible.
+    * *Heuristic watermarks* use whatever information it get from the input data to provide an estimate of progress.
+These generally work well but can lead to ate data.
+    * Shortcomings of watermarks:
+        * Too slow: A watermark may be delayed due to known unprocessed data.
+        Occurs when output depends on watermark avancement.
+        * Too fast: When data with event times before the water mark arrive some time later.
+    * The shortcomings of these individual types of watermarks can be overcome by using both types at the same time.
+Enter the *early/on-time/late trigger*, which partitions the panes into three categories:
+        * > 0 *early panes*, which generate speculative results early on as the data arrive.
+This compensates for too slow watermarking.
+        * At most one *on-time* pane, which results from watermark completions.
+This makes an assertion that the system believes it's received all input.
+Helps us reason about missing data.
+        * > 0 *late panes*, which account for late data.
+This compensates for watermarks being too fast.
+* *Garbage collection* is necessary for long-lived, out-of-order streamprocessing.
+    * It's not practical to keep all persistent data from an unbounded data source.
+    * It's necessary to place a *horizon* (or *bound*) on how late any given record may be relative to the watermark.
+Any date that exceeds the lateness horizon may be dropped without processing.
+    * The horizon should be based on the event-time domain rather than processing-time domain.
+This ties garbage collection to progress on the pipeline.
+If tied to processing-time, data would be unnecessarily garbage collected if the system were to go down.
+* An *accumulation mode* specifies the relationship between multiple results that are observed for the same window.
+What do we do with the existing data for each successive update of the window?
+    * *Discarding* - Each time a pane is materialized, discard the stored state.
+Useful for replacing previous results.
+    * *Accumulating* - Each time a pane is materialized, retain stored state and accumulate future inputs into existing state.
+Useful for overwriting previous results.
+    * Accumulating and Retracting* - Same as accumulating mode, but with an independent retracting of the previous pane.
+"I previously told you the result was X. Get rid of X and replace it with Y".
+This is important for cases where downstream consumers are regrouping data by a different dimension.
+The retraction helps them correctly update their groupings.